section-engineering-education/engineering-education/articles/word-cloud/index.md

 ### Conclusion
 This was a fun experiment we coded in Python.
-I encourage you to test the program with various inputs and play around with the code.
+We went over how to generate a virtual environment using Anaconda and how to install the needed packages to generate word clouds.I encourage you to test the program with various inputs and experiment with the code.
 Happy learning.

 Peer Review Contributions by: [Adrian Murage](/engineering-education/authors/adrian-murage/)